 - A place to park a recreational vehicle permanently.
 In this case, your RV is registered with the state as a “recreational vehicle.”

 - A place for your RV where it is considered an “accessory dwelling unit.”
-In this case, your RV is registered with the city and county as an accessory dwelling unit and not a recreational vehicle.
+In this case, your RV is registered with the city and county as an accessory dwelling unit, not a recreational vehicle.

-- Finally, the traditional route, parking in mobile home parks and campgrounds.
-Let’s look at this option just so all the bases are covered!
+- Finally, the traditional route is parking in mobile home parks and campgrounds.
+Let’s look at this option to have all the bases covered!

-The first two options are the focus because both might allow you to park your RV in your own backyard or your friend’s backyard, either living there permanently or renting the space out.
-Let’s take a look at both options, and see how state by state cases will affect you.
+The first two options are the focus because both might allow you to park your RV in your or your friend’s backyard, live there permanently, or rent the space out.
+Let’s look at both options and see how state-by-state cases will affect you.
 States generally have laws that allow counties and cities to make final decisions, so you’ll probably have to check those more carefully.

 RV’s as Permanent Dwellings

-It’s really going to matter what type of “backyard” you’re talking about.
-Some states, as a rule, are going to be friendlier toward the idea than others.
+It will matter what type of “backyard” you’re talking about.
+As a rule, some states will be friendlier toward the idea than others.
 As you’ll see, there are also some exceptions and loopholes.
-If you own the property and hold building permits, live outside of zones, or have an especially generous homeowners association, you might get a bit of wiggle room here.
+You might get some wiggle room here if you own the property, hold building permits, live outside of zones, or have an incredibly generous homeowners association.

-So for the most part, no you can’t stick an RV on your property and have people live in it permanently.
+So, for the most part, you can’t stick an RV on your property and have people live in it permanently.
 But here are some considerations that might get you around that “soft no.”

 State Laws Against Recreational Vehicle “Use as a dwelling”

 RV’s aren’t generally considered permanent dwellings by the federal government.
 They can be used for travel, camping, and “recreation,” but usually not permanent housing.
-The use of recreational vehicles as permanent dwellings is generally prohibited except in certain specially designated properties and zones.
+Using recreational vehicles as permanent dwellings is generally prohibited except in certain specially designated properties and zones.

 Most states and counties have restrictions against using a recreational vehicle as a dwelling within certain zones.
-If there’s any indication that the recreational vehicle is being used as a permanent dwelling, you might be subject to legal action.
-Some land, like parks and campgrounds, is specifically zoned for recreational vehicle dwelling.
+You might be subject to legal action if there’s any indication that the recreational vehicle is being used as a permanent dwelling.
+Some land, like parks and campgrounds, is zoned explicitly for recreational vehicle dwelling.

 Figure Out The Zoning Laws

-This is going to be the lynchpin in setting up that permanent residence RV.
+This will be the lynchpin in setting up that permanent residence RV.
 State and county laws against using an RV as a permanent dwelling only apply within certain government-regulated zones.
-Zoning laws don’t just vary by state, they vary by city and specific plot of land.
+Zoning laws vary not just by state but also by city and specific plot of land.

 - Call the city zoning office to check on your particular property.
-It might fall outside of the zoning laws that prevent recreational vehicle permanent living situations.
+It might be outside the zoning laws that prevent recreational vehicles from being used as permanent living arrangements.

 - http://www.city-data.com is also a great resource.
-They have answers to questions about RV’s that have already been answered by other people.
+It has answers to questions about RVs that other people have already answered.

 When in doubt, ask!
 It can’t hurt to make a couple of phone calls to city offices to get some leads on parking your RV.
-If you explain to the clerks what it is that you want to do, they may even help you figure out where to go!
+If you explain what you want to do to the clerks, they may even help you figure out where to go!

 The Spread of Zoning

 In a sense, permanent RV living is becoming more difficult to attain in cities because unincorporated land is becoming smaller and smaller nationwide.
-Local zoning is becoming more widespread and will continue to legislate larger portions of land.
+Local zoning is becoming more widespread, and larger portions of land will continue to be regulated.

 On unincorporated land or land without local zoning, there are still state and county laws that will apply to RV living.
 Just because you’ve fallen outside of posted zoning laws doesn’t mean you shouldn’t still check with your county office.